“Your net worth to the world is usually determined by what remains after your bad habits are subtracted from your good ones.” -Benjamin Franklin

 - Keep going despite feelings at the beginning, you truly are developing into an amazing person, carrying an amazing purpose only you can accomplish, even if it does not feel like it.

-- Without daily triggers, our well intended desires seem to dissapear in the midst of daily activities.
+- Without daily triggers, our well-intended desires seem to disappear in the midst of daily activities.